 - Stay active.
 Exercise regularly, but not within a few hours of bedtime;

 - Try not to nap.
 If you really need to nap, try to keep it short, less than 30 minutes;

 - Limit caffeine, alcohol, and nicotine.
 All of these can add to sleep problems;

 - Relax.
 Try taking a warm bath, meditation, or reading to wind down before going to sleep.

-Can acupuncture and Chinese medicine help me?
+Can acupuncture and Chinese medicine improve sleep?

 Chinese herbal medicine for insomnia

 The electronic databases including PubMed, EmBase, Cochrane library, and China National Knowledge Infrastructure were searched to identify the RCTs published from inception till July 2018.